DarrenZZhang/TNNLS24-DRAGD/README.md

 ## Discriminative Regression with Adaptive Graph Diffusion

-The details can be found in the our paper.
+The details can be found in the [our paper](https://ieeexplore.ieee.org/document/9810839).

-This code has been evaluated on Matlab.
+This code has been successfully evaluated on Matlab.

 #### Citation: